-The Thoracic Surgery Training Fellowship provides an international training and educational experience for young thoracic surgeons from mainland China by spending a focused period of between one month and one-year studying clinical techniques at a host training site in North America.
+The Thoracic Surgery Training Fellowship provides an international training and educational experience for young thoracic surgeons from mainland China to spend a focused period of between three and six months studying clinical techniques at a host training site in North America.
 This award is designed to help defray related travel and living expenses incurred at the North American host training site.
 Recipients will be recognized at the AATS Foundation Reception during the AATS Annual Meeting.

 This educational experience will include the following:

 Access to the operating room to observe cases in minimally invasive thoracic surgery